Sailing stones: Description

-This dolomite composes nearly all stones found in the southern half of the playa, and originates at a steep promontory, 850 ft high, paralleling the east shore at the south end of the playa.
+This dolomite composes nearly all stones found in the northern half of the playa, and originates at a steep promontory, 850 ft high, paralleling the east shore at the south end of the playa.
 Intrusive igneous rock originates from adjacent slopes (most of those being tan-colored feldspar-rich syenite).
 Tracks are often up to 100 m long, about 3 to 12 in wide, and typically much less than 2.5 cm deep.
 Most moving stones range from about 6 to 18 in in diameter.

 Stones with rough bottoms leave straight striated tracks, while those with smooth bottoms tend to wander.
 Stones sometimes turn over, exposing another edge to the ground and leaving a different track in the stone's wake.

 Trails differ in both direction and length.
 Rocks that start next to each other may travel parallel for a time, before one abruptly changes direction to the left, right, or even back to the direction from which it came.
 Trail length also varies – two similarly sized and shaped rocks may travel uniformly, then one could move ahead or stop in its track.

 A balance of specific conditions is thought to be needed for stones to move: